-consider gender as "one of many (5-7) impact priorities of equal importance" At first glance, it appears that as the priority of gender increased, the average capital raised by the investment vehicles appears to decrease.
+At first glance, it appears that as the priority of gender increased, the average capital raised by the investment vehicles appears to decrease.
 Investment vehicles that target investments in Asia, with gender as "one of many (5-7) impact priorities of equal importance" were able to raise an average of over 6.6x the capital that investment vehicles which consider gender as their "top impact priority" could raise.
 This trend also appeared to remain consistent with global funds.
 A deeper analysis reveals that investment vehicles that consider gender as their "top impact priority" are relatively newer funds.
 Most of them were set up after 2017 and are mainly first-time funds, whereas investment vehicles which consider gender as "one of many (5-7) impact priorities of equal importance" are relatively older and more established funds.
 Most of them were set up before 2016 and have a healthy mix of first- and second-time funds.
 This illustrates the fact that GLI is a relatively new strategy and is becoming more important for newer funds.
-Exhibit 2.14: More than 80% of investment vehicles1 agree with each of the four definitions that focus on portfolio companies.
-Only 54% agree with the definition around advancing women in finance How do the investment vehicles in the region define Gender Lens Investing (GLI)?
+Exhibit 2.14 : More than 80% of investment vehicles agree with each of the four definitions that focus on portfolio companies.
+Only 54% agree with the definition around advancing women in finance

+How do the investment vehicles in the region define Gender Lens Investing (GLI)?

-^{1.} Investment vehicles were allowed to choose multiple definitions of GLI Source: Project Sage 3.0 survey Exhibit 2.15: Over 60% of global investment vehicles1 agree with the four definitions that focus on portfolio companies.
-Unlike in Asia, this number stays consistent for the definition around advancing women in finance How do the global investment vehicles define Gender Lens Investing (GLI)?
+1. Investment vehicles were allowed to choose multiple definitions of GLI Source: Project Sage 3.0 survey Exhibit 2.15 : Over 60% of global investment vehicles agree with the four definitions that focus on portfolio companies.
+Unlike in Asia, this number stays consistent for the definition around advancing women in finance

+How do the global investment vehicles define Gender Lens Investing (GLI)?

-Exhibit 2.16: 52% of investment vehicles consider themselves both a "GLI fund" and an "Impact Investing fund".
-Semantics- What do the investment vehicles consider themselves?
+1. Investment vehicles were allowed to choose multiple definitions of GLI Source: Project Sage 3.0 survey Exhibit 2.16 : 52% of investment vehicles consider themselves both a "GLI fund" and an "Impact Investing fund".

 Source: Project Sage 3.0 survey Exhibit 2.17 : 39% of the investment vehicles consider gender their top impact priority.
-Investment vehicles that tend to rate gender as the top priority are some of the newest and smallest investment vehicles in the scan Priority of gender as an impact criterion for investment vehicles targeting to invest in Asia
+Investment vehicles that tend to rate gender as the top priority are some of the newest and smallest investment vehicles in the scan

-Exhibit 2.18: Priority of gender appears to be higher for global investment vehicles.
+Priority of gender as an impact criterion for investment vehicles targeting to invest in Asia Exhibit 2.18 : Priority of gender appears to be higher for global investment vehicles.
 Globally too, investment vehicles that rate gender as the top priority are some of the newest and smallest investment vehicles

-Priority of gender as an impact criterion for global investment vehicles

-Source: Project Sage 3.0 survey

-Gender balance within the funds

-While gender diversity within funds has improved over time, both funds that target investments in Asia and global funds have a long way to go.
+Priority of gender as an impact criterion for global investment vehicles Source: Project Sage 3.0 survey Gender balance within the funds While gender diversity within funds has improved over time, both funds that target investments in Asia and global funds have a long way to go.

-46%

-Have a gender-diverse investment committee

-Have gender-diverse partnership teams

-20%

-Have both

-It appears that both globally and in Asia, investment vehicles with a female majority (50% or more) partnership team or a female majority investment committee (50% or more) appear to be smaller in terms of the capital raised.
+Have both It appears that both globally and in Asia, investment vehicles with a female majority (50% or more) partnership team or a female majority investment committee (50% or more) appear to be smaller in terms of the capital raised.
 This disparity exists in both first-time funds as well as later funds.
 Compared to Asia, global funds have a relatively large proportion of all-female partnership teams:

-^{33.} We considered an investment committee that has between 31% to 70% women or men to be gender-balanced 34.
-We considered a partnership team that has between 31% to 70% women or men to be gender-balanced Exhibit 2.19 : Only 39% of investment vehicles in Asia have gender-balances partnership teams1, while 26% have only female partners.
+33. We considered an investment committee that has between 31% to 70% women or men to be gender-balanced 34.
+We considered a partnership team that has between 31% to 70% women or men to be gender-balanced Exhibit 2.19 : Only 39% of investment vehicles in Asia have gender-balances partnership teams, while 26% have only female partners.
 Investment vehicles with more than 50% female partners appear to be on the smaller side